Miami Divorce Attorney Comprehensive Solutions to Your Family's Needs.

 In a contested divorce, the respondent typically files a response with the court detailing their disagreements with the petitioner.
 The court may then have to issue temporary orders to decide how the parties should handle issues such as custody while the divorce is ongoing.

 Looking to get divorced?
-The Miami divorce lawyers at Orshan, Spann & Fernandez-Mesa are here to help.
+The Miami divorce attorneys at Orshan, Spann & Fernandez-Mesa are here to help.
 Contact us online or at (305) 853-9161 today!

 Taking the First Steps in Getting a Divorce: The Florida Divorce Process